hashicorp/vagrant/v1/docs/nfs.md

 ---
 # NFS Shared Folders

-Its a long known issue that VirtualBox shared folder performance degrades quickly as the number of files in the shared folder increases.
+It's a long known issue that VirtualBox shared folder performance degrades quickly as the number of files in the shared folder increases.
 As a project reaches 1000+ files, doing simple things like running unit tests or even just running an app server can be many orders of magnitude